en-US

 • On Linux and Mac, to discover the ECMP, the implementation changes the source port number for each subsequent attempt.
 By default, 15 attempts are made to discover the EMCP, and the number of attempts is configurable in API.

-• TCP Traceroute is implemented by sending TCP SYN packet to the target host and port number on which the known application is running (eg 80, 443 etc)
+• TCP path probing is implemented by sending TCP SYN packet to the target host and port number on which the known application is running (eg 80, 443 etc)

 • Target node responds back with a SYN ACK or a RST.